mrtnvgr/covers/README.md

-# covers
+## covers - simple utility for adding album covers to audio files

-Covers - utility for adding album covers to audio files
+> ##### Useful for cheap Chinese players where covers are read only from audio files